 MED-over the shoulder: Talent adds 25 μL of each standard, control, or unknown sample to each well in duplicate.

 CU: Talent adds 25 L per well of serum matrix solution to background, standard, and control wells.
+Add 25 mL of assay buffer to sample wells.

 Seal the plate with an adhesive plate sealer… wrap with foil… and incubate overnight at 8°C on a plate shaker.